-Candidate Name: Date of Evaluation:

-Course Number: Course Name (s):

-Instructor: Current Semester:

-Major: Advisor:

-lty, please check the infraction and provide a comment or explanation. neetings, assignments, appointments, group work and field/clinical experiences.

-Responsibilities Submits incomplete assignments/projects or assignments/projects are not submitted by the establish deadlines

-Comment:

-Attendance & Punctuality Is absent for 25% or more of scheduled class time or field experience (including tardies and early departures)

-Comment.

-Professional Appearance Comment: Does not dress appropriately for the classroom environment and field experiences or demonstrates poor personal hygiene

-Demeanor Lacks confidence or displays a critical or negative attitude and may have a negative effect on the learning environment

-Comment:

-Initiative Comment: Seldom volunteers for tasks, exhibits little energy, enthusiasm, or effort

-Integrity Speaks or behaves inappropriately with others and lacks respect for confidentiality (including social media)

-Comment:

-Organization Is unprepared, does not have needed materials or resources, and/or utilizes poor time management

-Comment:

-Flexibility Is unwilling to modify ideas, adapt to changes, and/or is not receptive to the

-Comment: opinions and ideas of others
+Candidate Name: Date of Evaluation: Course Number: Course Name (s): Current Semester: Instructor: Major: Advisor: y, please check the infraction and provide a comment or explanation. eetings, assignments, appointments, group work and field/clinical experiences.
+Responsibilities Submits incomplete assignments/projects or assignments/projects are not submitted by the establish deadlines Comment: Attendance & Punctuality Comment: Is absent for 25% or more of scheduled class time or field experience (including tardies and early departures) Professional Appearance Lack the learning environment s confidence or displays a critical or negative attitude and may have a negative effect on Comment: eldom volunteers for tasks, exhibits little energy, enthusiasm, or effort Speak social media) ks or behaves inappropriately with others and lacks respect for confidentiality (including Is un management prepared, does not have needed materials or resources, and/or utilizes poor time Is un ideas of others willing to modify ideas, adapt to changes, and/or is not receptive to the opinions and